 Severe, sudden pain in your abdomen.
 It may start around your belly button and radiate to your right lower abdomen.
 You may have other symptoms such as a fever, loss of appetite, nausea, constipation or diarrhea.

-Go to the emergency room immediately.
+You should: Go to the emergency room immediately.
 You may have appendicitis.
 This is a blockage in the appendix — a small organ attached to the large intestine.
 If the appendix bursts, it can cause an infection in the abdomen.
 This is a serious medical condition.

 8. You feel: